-KING KONG —-the first remake of the 1933 classic, done on a big scale, this 1976 try doesn’t measure up to the original, but it has enough amusements on its own if you’re open-minded and don’t buy the inane ‘purists’ placing of the first film on equal footing with the Magna Carta.
+KING KONG —-the first remake of the 1933 classic, done on a big scale, this 1976 try doesn’t measure up to the original, but it has enough amusements on its own if you don’t blindly bow to ‘purists’ placing the first film on equal footing with the Magna Carta.

-Aside from coming up against a legend, this versions main faults are its length (too long at 134 minutes), a disappointingly short stay on Skull Island, and some uninvolving dilly-dallying between the humans.
+Aside from coming up against a legend, the main faults of this version are its length (too long at 134 minutes), a disappointingly short stay on Skull Island, and some dull dilly-dallying between the humans.
 The script took a tongue-in-cheek approach, and generally scores, as the earnest tone from the 30s wouldn’t have gone over in the 70s (a few more years and the perfect blend was achieved in 2005).

 Jeff Bridges and Charles Grodin ham it amusingly, and Ed Lauter deadpans to a tee.
 Jessica Lange is gorgeous, and handled her part with humor, but that wasn’t enough for cat-nasty reviewers, who were quite cruel to her.
 C’mon, folks, she’s playing against a giant ape!
 She took it to heart, and didn’t appear in another movie for three years.
 Those same critics who said she’d never be anything but a has-been model had to swallow their drivel in 1982, when she scored a double-homer with Tootsie and Frances.

 Directed by the combative John Guillerman, featuring John Randolph, Rene Auberjonois, Julius Harris, Jack O’Halloran and John Agar.
-Better than its poor reputation.
+Not anything close to great, but better than its poor reputation.